suo-haoran/caja-quest/README.md

 2. Clock
    - Clock is taken from the lab3 and I believe PJ has done a good job explaining it.
-     Hence I will not reiterate what PJ have taught.
+     Hence I will not reiterate what PJ has taught.

 ### Real time, Interactive, Thread and Synchronization